crystal-lang/crystal-book/guides/hosting/gitlab.md

     * Description: Words that are the same forwards and backwards.
 This is a mirror of:
     * Link: https://gitlab.com/<YOUR-GITLAB-USERNAME>/<YOUR-REPOSITORY-NAME>/

-This is a push mirror, so be sure to let potential collaborators know that PRs and issues should be submitted to your GitLab site.
+This is a push mirror and that means changes will only propagate one way.
+So be sure to let potential collaborators know that pull requests and issues should be submitted to your GitLab project.